Week Two: September 19 to 21, 2017

 That said, you will learn a lot of Python along the way, and we will make use of several tools that professional software developers and others use every day, beginning day one with your introduction to distributed version control.

-Please complete each of the following before you come to class on Monday:
+Please complete each of the following:

 - If you don't already have one, create an account for yourself on Github.

 - Complete the Try Git tutorial, creating your first git repository for our warehouse inventory system.

 Your weekly journal should be completed each day we have class (so if you are absent for any reason, you still need complete your journal), and should be completed and ready for weekly evaluation each at the end of the last class during the week.

 Computer Science II is a data structures and algorithms class with learning outcomes as described in the course content summary.
 Since we are a small class filled with mature, dedicated, and responsible students, the process we will use this semester is self-guided study with weekly progress evaluation.

 The first day of class each week you will create a new journal entry, which will document your plan for the week (day 1), your process (each day), and your evaluation of results (last day).
 Please put newer entries above older ones.